qxiaofan/awesome-ICRA2020-paper-list/README.md

 # ICRA2020-paper-list

+This is modified from [PaoPaoRobot](https://github.com/PaoPaoRobot/ICRA2020-paper-list), Thanks for their great contributions for slam.

 Welcome to ICRA 2020, the 2020 IEEE International Conference on Robotics and Automation.

 ICRA is the largest robotics meeting in the world and is the flagship conference of the IEEE Robotics & Automation Society.
 It is thus our honor and pleasure to welcome you to this edition, although the current exceptional circumstances did not allow us to organize it with the glimpse and splendor that our wonderful robotics community deserves.